cunnie/cunnie.github.io/content/post/concourse_on_k8s-3.md

 Disclaimer: most of this blog post was lifted whole cloth from the most-excellent [cert-manager documentation](https://cert-manager.io/docs/).
-I merely condensed it & made it more opinionated.
+We merely condensed it & made it more opinionated.

 ### Installation